 If, for instance, the diamond or stone chosen has a yellowish hue, then the ideal gold colour choice would be white gold to accentuate the stone.

-Pricing is determined by the purity of the gold used.
+But, we’ve got a top tip for you: pricing is determined by the purity of the gold used.
 The colour of the gold does not affect the price of the item, only the karat of the jewellery.